Sage-Bionetworks/snowflake/admin/README.md

 Snowflake is a SaaS service that provides a data warehouse / distributed datawarehouse layer.
 Here is an article on [snowflake database management](https://community.snowflake.com/s/article/Database-Administration-on-Snowflake).
 All admin specific scripts are located in this folder.
 Each of the following scripts are responsible for different aspects of Snowflake administration.

-A GitHub Action is will execute most of the scripts below upon a push into the `main` branch.
+A GitHub Action is will execute most of the scripts below upon a push into the `main` and/or `dev` branch.

+> [!NOTE]
+> The follow scripts should all eventually leverage [schemachange](https://github.com/Snowflake-Labs/schemachange) which is a simple python based tool to manage snowflake objects.
+It follows an Imperative-style approach to Database Change Management (DCM) and was inspired by the [Flyway database migration tool](https://flywaydb.org/).
+[Database change management](https://community.snowflake.com/s/article/A-New-Approach-to-Database-Change-Management-with-Snowflake)

 ## Users